Migros Merge: Mutabor and Gbanga develop mobile game for Migros

 New experience for customers

 Instead of advertising in established games, Migros teamed up with Mutabor and Gbanga to create a own mobile casual game developed.
-Integrated product and advertising placements make the game a high-reach owned media channel designed to deliver positive brand experiences.
-"Many brands are trying to get active in game marketing and either invest in short campaigns or place their advertising messages with other providers," explains Burkhard Müller, Chief Digital Officer at Mutabor.
-"Migros is developing its game itself and has thus opened up a new touchpoint where it can reach its target group directly and with 100 percent Migros content."
-"Retail meets entertainment in the digital world here," adds Matthias Sala, founder and CEO of Gbanga.
-"Through the innovative adaptation of a popular game genre, we can interactively experience the world of Migros' cult products.
-We're especially pleased with the many store reviews from players who are positively incorporating the game into their daily lives."
+With integrated product and advertising placements, the game is a high-reach owned media channel designed to offer positive brand experiences.
+"Many brands are trying to become active in game marketing and are either investing in short campaigns or placing their advertising messages with other providers," explains Burkhard Müller, Chief Digital Officer at Mutabor.
+"Migros is developing its own game and has thus opened up a new touchpoint where it can reach its target group directly and with 100% Migros content."
+"Retail meets entertainment in the digital world," adds Matthias Sala, founder and CEO of Gbanga.
+"Through the innovative adaptation of a popular game genre, we can make the world of Migros' cult products an interactive experience.
+We are particularly pleased with the many store reviews from players who have positively incorporated the game into their everyday lives."